-3 1-1 Stormwater Management Systems
+4 1-1 Stormwater Management Systems

-- 4 All projects requiring a Stormwater Management System (SMS) shall be designed to meet - 5 the following:
+- 5 All projects requiring a Stormwater Management System (SMS) shall be designed to meet - 6 the following:

-6 1-1.1.
+7 1-1.1.
 Stormwater Quality (treatment)

-- 7 Projects that require a Stormwater Management System (SMS) shall at a minimum be - 8 designed to provide for the treatment of the first 1⁄2" of runoff which shall be recovered in 72 - 9 hours.
-The entire dry ponds shall be recovered in less than seven days.
-The method of - treatment shall comply with the design methods referenced in the latest edition of the - 11 Environmental Resources Permit Applicants Handbook Volume II.
+- 8 Projects that require a Stormwater Management System (SMS) shall at a minimum be - 9 designed to provide for the treatment of the first 1⁄2" of runoff which shall be recovered in 72 - 10 hours.
+The method of treatment shall comply with the design methods referenced in the latest - 11 edition of the Environmental Resources Permit Applicants Handbook Volume II.
+The entire - 12 5capacity of a dry pond shall be fully recovered within the following days between rain - 13 events: - 14 a.
+Seven days for a pond with positive drainage outfall. - b.
+Ten days for a pond with no positive drainage outfall.

-12 1-1.2.
+16 1-1.2.
 Stormwater Quantity (attenuation)

-- 13 Projects that require a Stormwater Management System (SMS) shall at a minimum be - 14 designed to provide for the following for the total contributing runoff area: - 15 Provide attenuation of the runoff from a 100 year critical duration event, up to and including - 16 24 hour duration, so that the post-development runoff rate does not exceed the pre- - development runoff rate, when a positive discharge route is present. - 18 or - 19 Drainage systems in areas with no positive drainage outlet shall be designed to more - 20 stringent criteria to include retention up to and including twenty-four (24) hour, one hundred - 21 (100) year frequency storm with no offsite discharge.
-These systems shall remain private and - will not be accepted by the county for ownership and maintenance. - 23 or - 24 For projects that abut the Gulf of Mexico, Escambia Bay, Pensacola Bay, Perdido Bay or their - connected, tidally influenced bodies of water (i.e. Tarkiln Bayou, Chico Bayou, Bayou Texar, - 26 etc.) the County Engineer may reduce or waive the SMS from Stormwater Quantity - 27 requirements.
+- 17 Projects that require a Stormwater Management System (SMS) shall at a minimum be - designed to provide for the following for the total contributing runoff area: - 19 Provide attenuation of the runoff from a 100 year critical duration event, up to and including - 20 24 hour duration, so that the post-development runoff rate does not exceed the pre- - 21 development runoff rate, when a positive discharge route is present. - 22 or - 23 Drainage systems in areas with no positive drainage outfall shall be designed to more - 24 stringent criteria to include retention up to and including twenty-four (24) hour, one hundred - 25 (100) year frequency storm with no offsite discharge.
+These systems shall remain private and - will not be accepted by the county for ownership and maintenance. - 27 or - 28 For projects that abut the Gulf of Mexico, Escambia Bay, Pensacola Bay, Perdido Bay or their - 29 connected, tidally influenced bodies of water (i.e. Tarkiln Bayou, Chico Bayou, Bayou Texar, - 30 etc.) the County Engineer may reduce or waive the SMS from Stormwater Quantity - 31 requirements.

-28 1-1.3 Stormwater Ponds and Impoundments
+1-1.3 Stormwater Ponds and Impoundments

-- 29 All stormwater ponds or impoundments shall comply with the design standards provided in - 30 the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department - of Environmental Protection and Northwest Florida Water Management District.
+- 33 All stormwater ponds or impoundments shall comply with the design standards provided in - the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department - of Environmental Protection and Northwest Florida Water Management District.